4th Jan 2021 | Tournament Of Champions

 In the last ten years statistically the ‘worst’ putter to win the Tournament of Champions was 2013 winner Dustin Johnson but his numbers were exacerbated by a poor second half to 2013 when his putting fell apart.
 Generally, the best putters come to the fore, Steve Stricker the 2012 champion being a prime example.
 12 of the last 14 winners ranked in the top-60 on tour for putting average.

 Top-60 on tour for 3-putt avoidance

 GIRs might be easy to find at Kapalua, but with greens measuring 8,000-square feet, getting close to the pin can be difficult.
 In 2012 the tournament had the highest average number of putts per round on tour.
 GIRs can turn into bogeys with sloppy putting.
-Six of the last seven winners ranked inside the top-50 on tour for 3-putt avoidance.
+9 of the last 10 winners ranked inside the top-60 on tour for 3-putt avoidance.

 Top-60 on tour for birdie or better conversions

 Jordan Spieth scorched the course winning on 30-under in 2016 but usually the winning score is around the 20-under mark.
-Players need to convert their birdie opportunities with the median winner over the past ten years ranked 23rd in birdie or better conversion.
-Last year Justin Thomas led the tour in birdie or better conversion.
+Defending champion Justin Thomas was third on tour in birdie or better conversion.

 Top-60 on tour for par-5 scoring

-The par-5s represent the best scoring opportunities and the last eleven winners ranked on average 30th on tour for par-5 scoring.
+The par-5s represent the best scoring opportunities and the last 10 winners ranked inside the top-60 on tour for par-5 scoring.